kamtarnowski/finding_treasure_app/README.md

 * Ajax request form for
 * Response in Json
 * token authentication mechanism
-* mailer action in case of a win.
+* mailer action in case of a win
+* included simple tests.

 Running demo is available at website: